zassmin/honey/README.md

 ### data collected
 * number of attacks: 925
-* number of malware: :confused:
+* number of malware: none?...:confused:
-* number of malware samples: :confused:
+* number of malware samples: none?...:confused:
 * general notes
   * Some IPs are from:
     * Russia